-Defensive driving can be simply described as an advanced training course in driving.
-This course aims to teach drivers to anticipate dangerous situations despite the errors of others, or in adverse conditions.
+Good defensive driving skills will reduce the chances of an accident while driving.
+This article aims to teach drivers to anticipate dangerous situations despite the errors of others, or in adverse conditions.

 Assume The Worst

 Drivers are trained to think about the worst-case scenario.
 For example, drivers are taught to expect that a vehicle indicating that it will turn will not actually turn.
 Vice versa, drivers should also expect that a vehicle not indicating a turn will unexpectedly turn.
 Also assume that any red stoplights or stop signs may be ignored.

 Drivers should assume that other drivers are not capable of preventing an accident, and to watch out for drivers using cell phones while driving.

 Drivers should also assume that their vehicle has not been seen by other vehicles on the road.
 Think motorcycle.

 Drivers are encouraged to scan the road ahead and be ready for any possible events and to keep an eye out for any other vehicle’s indicators or brake lights.